pmlrsg/arsf_dem_scripts/doc/source/arsf_workshop_tutorial_unix.md

 The format of the output file is set using the extension, using '.tif' will create a GeoTIFF.

 Other programs such as [LAStools](http://rapidlasso.com/lastools/), [SPDLib](http://spdlib.org), [FUSION](http://forsys.cfr.washington.edu/fusion/fusion_overview.html) and [points2grid](https://github.com/CRREL/points2grid) can be used by
 if they have been installed by setting the --method flag.
 Note, unlike the other methods, the tools required to create a DEM in LAStools are not free and binaries are only provided for Windows (although work on Linux through Wine).
 It is possible to run without a license for non-profit and personal work but they will introduce noise and artifacts (such as black diagonal lines) in the data.
-For more details see [LAStool License](http://www.cs.unc.edu/~isenburg/lastools/LICENSE.txt).
+For more details see [LAStools License](http://www.cs.unc.edu/~isenburg/lastools/LICENSE.txt).

 If you have installed SPDLib or the non-free LAStools (running through wine on Linux) try running the same command but setting `--method SPDLib` or `--method LAStools`.
 For example: